 - 3 tablespoons heavy whipping cream

 - Line a 13x9-in. pan with foil.
 Grease foil with butter.

 - Microwave 1 pound candy coating and chocolate chips until smooth, stirring every 30 seconds.
 Spread half into prepared pan, reserving half.
-Microwave remaining candy coating until melted; stir in extract and food coloring if desired.
+Microwave remaining white candy coating until melted; stir in extract and, if desired, food coloring.
 Stir in cream until smooth (mixture will be stiff).
 Spread over first layer; refrigerate until firm, about 10 minutes.
 Warm reserved chocolate mixture if necessary; spread over mint layer.
 Refrigerate until firm, about 1 hour.